 There are various respiratory diseases that can affect horses:

-• Hay dust allergy (RAO): Formerly known as dampness, this chronic condition is due to allergic reactions to dust particles, particularly from hay.
-Horses with RAO often have difficulty breathing out, which leads to increased abdominal breathing and a deepening of the flank muscles.
+RAO (Recurrent Airway Obstruction), formerly known as dampness, is a chronic respiratory disease caused by an allergic reaction to dust particles from hay and straw.
+Affected horses often have difficulty breathing out, which leads to increased abdominal breathing and a deepening of the flank muscles.
+A low-dust environment and optimized feeding are essential for treatment.

-• Sinusitis: An inflammation of the paranasal sinuses that often occurs as a result of an infection.
-Symptoms include unilateral nasal discharge, swelling of the face, and bad breath.
+Sinusitis is an inflammation of the paranasal sinuses that usually occurs as a result of an infection.
+Typical symptoms include unilateral nasal discharge, swelling of the face and an unpleasant smell from the breath.
+Early veterinary treatment is important to avoid chronic sinusitis and possible complications.

 Respiratory problems in horses: Symptoms and causes